zifeng-kang/jhu-dissertation-mwe/README.md

 pdflatex mwe
 pdflatex mwe
 ```
-Extra compiles may be needed for accurate TOC, List of Figures, etc.
+Extra compiles may be needed for and accurate Table of Contents, List of Figures, etc.

-NOTE: The output produced by these files contains dummytext by default from the `lipsum` package provided in most `LaTeX` distributions.

 # `latexmk` version

 I use the outstanding  `latexmk` (Version 4.65) program by by John Collins which can be obtained from [CTAN](http://www.ctan.org/pkg/latexmk) or from the [author's website](http://www.personal.psu.edu/jcc8/latexmk) to automate the process of compiling `.tex` files and cleaning up the unwanted files produced in the compilation process.

-I added a `bash` function to my `~/.aliases` dotfile of the form
+I added a `bash` function to my `~/.bash_profile` dotfile of the form

 ```sh
 latex-make-and-clean () {